pmich/bartendro/docs/dispenser.md

 * PACKET_SET_MOTOR_SPEED -- Turn the motor on at a given speed.
 The max speed is 255, which should be suitable for most applications.
 If you'd like the dispenser to turn more slowly, you can give it a slower speed.
-Slower speeds can be useful for dispensing smaller quantities of liquid or where more fine grained control is required.
+Slower speeds can be useful for dispensing smaller quantities of liquid where more fine grained control is required.
 We recommend to not set the speed below 64, since at that speed the motor can barely overcome the friction to turn the pump.
   To turn the pump off completely, set the speed to 0.
 Once this command is initiated, the dispenser will immediately return an ACK and it will not wait for the dispense function to